GurditLubana/Group-10-Meal-Planner/Devlog.md

 ### 2022-07-21
      Dev:
       - Dane
-Duration: start at 1
+Duration: 4 hrs
    Tasks:
-   - further refacotred RVA adapter
+   - further refactored RVA adapter
    - removed drink slider code
    - removed dead fragment code (auto generated)
    - merged ingredients into test branch
    - submitted pull request with detailed discription
    - fixed broken unit tests
    - fixed a bug where you could get ingredients to jump tabs by selecting swapping tabs then selecting again
+   - entered historic dev entries and group meeting from the 15th
+   - generated the retrospective report from the meeting we had on the 15th
+   - read through devlog entries from iter2 to generate statistics for future comparison
+   - discussed integration testing with Gurdit